260003/Mini_project/README.md

 ### Benefits
 Bank management systems Application offer following benefits

-    * Create Account
+    * Create Account.
-    * we Can Deposit cash
+    * we Can Deposit cash and keep a recored of it.
-    * we Can withdral cash
+    * we Can withdrwal cash.
+    * we can check blanece.
-    * Details of account holder
+    * Details of account holder.
-    * multiple User can Login
+    * multiple User can Login.